Prasophyllum hians: Taxonomy and naming

 Prasophyllum hians was first formally described in 1871 by Heinrich Gustav Reichenbach and the description was published in Beitrage zur Systematischen Pflanzenkunde.
 The specific epithet (hians) is a Latin word meaning "open" or "gaping", referring to the open appearance of the flower.

 Distribution and habitat

-The yawning leek orchid grows in a range of habitats from wet areas to forest between Dongara and Israelite Bay in the Avon Wheatbelt, Esperance Plains, Jarrah Forest, Swan Coastal Plain and Warren biogeographic regions.
+Yawning leek orchid grows in a range of habitats from wet areas to forest between Dongara and Israelite Bay in the Avon Wheatbelt, Esperance Plains, Jarrah Forest, Swan Coastal Plain and Warren biogeographic regions.

 Conservation

 Prasophyllum hians is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.